Introduction to Java Collection Interview Questions and Answers

 Q8.
 Two key interfaces in the collection framework for reading data from the collection and using it are Iterator and Enumerator.
 Please explain in detail the difference between the looping approaches available in the collection framework?

 Q9.
 Every interface of the collection framework contains one specific method call add for adding some components value in the interface.
-But in the case of the Iterator interface, there does not have any kind of add method, can you explain why it not in there?
+But in the case of the Iterator interface, there does not have any kind of add method, can you explain why it is not in there?

 Q10.
 Explain the difference between two key interfaces of the collection framework, Iterator and ListIterator?